libp2p/cpp-libp2p/example/02-kademlia/README.md

 `./rendezvous_chat /ip4/127.0.0.1/tcp/3333` means that local node will listen port 3333 on IP 127.0.0.1

 ### What is happening after launching
-1. app connects to botstrap nodes and start random-walking mechanism to collect peers info
+1. App connects to bootstrap nodes and starts random-walking mechanism to collect peer infos
-1. noticing network (known peers) about owns providing of chat features
+2. The network (known peers) is notified about owns providing of chat features
-1. inding others providers with the same chat features
+3. The app starts searching for others providers with the same chat features
-1. connecting to found peers and acception connections of others
+4. The app connects to the found peers and accepts incoming connectionsThe app connects to the found peers and accepts incoming connections

 ### Normal work
 First message in terminal contains own peer_id: